sourcegraph/handbook/content/departments/engineering/teams/cody/cody-gateway/index.md

 - Prod: [`TelligentSourcegraph/cody_gateway`](https://console.cloud.google.com/bigquery?referrer=search&project=telligentsourcegraph&ws=!1m4!1m3!3m2!1stelligentsourcegraph!2scody_gateway)
 - Dev: [`cody-gateway-dev/cody_gateway`](https://console.cloud.google.com/bigquery?project=cody-gateway-dev&ws=!1m4!1m3!3m2!1scody-gateway-dev!2scody_gateway)

-See [`enterprise/internal/codygateway`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/enterprise/internal/codygateway/consts.go) for the list of events types that are currently tracked.
+See [`internal/codygateway`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/internal/codygateway/consts.go) for the list of events types that are currently tracked.

-Data can be queried directly in BigQuery tables above, or in [Redash](../../../../data-analytics/reports.md#redash) by querying the `cody_gateway.events` table for production events.
+Data can be queried directly in BigQuery tables above (requires [infrastructure access](#infrastructure-access)), or in [Redash](../../../../data-analytics/reports.md#redash) by querying the `cody_gateway.events` table for production events.
 A sample query with some basic visualizations is available for use: [Cody Gateway Events](https://redash.sgdev.org/queries/52?p_Event=%5B%22CompletionsFinished%22%5D&p_Feature=%5B%22chat_completions%22,%22code_completions%22%5D&p_Identifier=all&p_Source=%5B%22dotcom-product-subscriptions%22%5D#72).
 A simple overview can also be seen in each product subscription's licenses page - see [Using Cody Gateway: Analyzing usage](./using.md#analyzing-usage).

+> WARNING: Because the dev Cody Gateway instance sends data to a different dataset, usage of dev subscriptions (for example, during in local Sourcegraph developmenmt) will not render in Sourcegraph.com's product subscription pages, which queries the production dataset.

 ### Service accounts